Please refer to the summary box for product specific information displayed as X's in this document, for the Card(s) you're considering.

-1.2 We may change your credit limit at any time.
-We will give you 30 days’ notice if we intend to increase your credit limit, but you can tell us if you do not want this increase.
 You can also ask us at any time to consider increasing your credit limit, or tell us that you would like a lower credit limit (but we may require a minimum limit), or that you do not want to receive any future credit limit increases.
 We may not offer you credit limit increases if we are concerned about your ability to repay.
-When deciding whether to accept an increase to your credit limit, you should think carefully about whether this is the right option for you.
-You should consider the risk of taking on too much debt and how you will repay any amounts owed.

-Once we have opened your account you can use it to make Transactions that do not need a card.
-You will be able to make other transactions when you have received your card.
-We may ask you to activate your card.
+We will provide you with a Card and Security Details soon after opening your account.
+You must keep them safe as they give access to your credit.
+Once we have opened your account you can use it to make Transactions that do not need a Card.
+You will be able to make other transactions when you have received your Card.
+We may ask you to activate your Card.
 You can pay these back by making at least the Minimum Payment each month.
 You can always pay more at any time.
-You can also select amounts from your eligible balance (see Condition 16 for more details on your eligible balance) and pay these off in monthly instalments to suit you.
+You can also select amounts from your eligible balance (see Condition 16.3 for more details on your eligible balance) and pay these off in monthly instalments to suit you.
 These are called Instalment Plans and this feature enables you to pay us more each month to pay off selected balances on your account within a set timeframe.

-3.1.
-You must pay at least the Minimum Payment by the payment date every month of an amount equal to the total of interest, any charges payable under Condition 9.1, 9.2 or 9.3 and 1% of the total balance (including interest and charges) shown in your statement (minimum £5, or the full balance if less than £5).
+3.1 You must pay at least the Minimum Payment by the payment date every month of an amount equal to the total of interest, any charges payable under Condition 9.1 and 9.2 and 1% of the total balance (including interest and charges) shown in your statement (minimum £5, or the full balance if less than £5) if you owe a balance on your statement.
+You must also pay immediately the amount of any missed payments and any amount you owe above the credit limit.
+You can always pay more than the Minimum Payment.
+We do not treat payments as received until they reach us in cleared funds.
+You may need to allow extra time for clearance (for example, if you pay by cheque).
+Your statement will tell you the Minimum Payment.
 We will also include any missed payments in the amount we ask you for.
 If you fail to pay your Minimum Payment by your payment due date, you will breach this agreement and may incur additional charges.
 You will lose any Promotional Offers that apply to your account.
 We will also cancel any Instalment Plans that you have set up if the monthly instalment remains unpaid by the date your next statement is produced (see Condition 16 for more information about Instalment Plans).

 3.2.In addition to your Minimum Payment, you can repay all or part of what you owe at any time.
 You can make a payment at one of our branches, via Online Banking (if registered), by Telephone Banking (if registered), by posting a cheque to us, or by using a payment service offered by another bank.
 Condition 19 details how you can make a payment to us, including at a branch, via Online Banking (if registered) or Telephone Banking (if registered).